 BUT!
 Ever in pursuit of clearer, glow-ier, more poreless and perfect skin… I recently came across a new discovery…

-It’s a bit of a cult secret but extremely popular on several beauty forums (see: here, here and here—don’t you love the Internetz?).
-And what it’s supposed to do is not only CLEAN your skin but also dissolve blackheads and clogged pores, improve cystic acne, tighten pores and even improve the appearance of wrinkles.
+It’s a bit of a cult secret but extremely popular on several beauty forums (see: here, here and here).
+And what it’s supposed to do is not only clean your skin but also dissolve blackheads and clogged pores, improve cystic acne, tighten pores and even improve the appearance of wrinkles.

 1. To dry skin apply a blend of castor oil and either olive, jojoba, grapeseed or sunflower oil.

 You need to play around with the ratios to find one that works for your skin, but because castor oil is very deep-cleansing it should only comprise 50 percent or less of your mixture.
 The castor oil is the stuff that really draws out the blockages in your pores.
 (Ewww…)

 2. Massage the oil into your skin for 5-10 minutes.

 Here’s where things get grody.
 As you continue to massage, you start to feel little grainy bits… which I understand are the clogs coming out of your pores!

 3. Drape a hot, wet towel over your face and let the steam sink into your pores until it cools down.

 Then wipe your face, rinse the towel and repeat a few times.
 There’s no emulsification step—you’re just steaming and then wiping away the oil several times.
 At this point all of it (along with the dirt) should be gone, so you shouldn’t have to wash your face with a regular cleanser or toner.
 But if in doubt, I’d wash again, since it’s very, very important not to leave any trace of that now-dirty oil on your skin.